Matbe34/lankir/docs/user-guide/signing.md

 ### "Certificate not found"

-- Verify certificate is installed: `pdf-app cert list`
+- Verify certificate is installed: `lankir cert list`
-- Check certificate store paths: `pdf-app config get certificateStores`
+- Check certificate store paths: `lankir config get certificateStores`
 - For PKCS#11: Ensure token is connected and pcscd is running

 ### "Invalid PIN"